cloudmesh/technologies/chapters/tech/pbdr.md

 pbdDEMO,pbdNCDF4,pbdDMAT,pmclust,pbdPROF,pbdZMQ,pbdMPI,pbdADIOS,pbdBASE,pbdML,pbdPAPI,remoter,pbdSLAP,hpcvis,
 pbdCS,kazaam,pbdRPC

 ``Among these packages, pbdMPI provides wrapper functions to MPI library, and it also produces a shared library and a configuration file for MPI environments.
 All other packages rely on this configuration for installation and library loading that avoids difficulty of library linking and compiling.
-All other packages can directly use MPI functions easily. [wikipedia] ``
+All other packages can directly use MPI functions easily. [@wwww-r-wiki] ``

 R is an open  source,  and  has  a  large  user  community.
 Users  may extend the software by preparing contributed packages.
 Programming  in R is  through  a simple and intuitive high level language, adapted from the S programming language, with rough similarity to Matlab programming.
 MPI (Message Passing Interface) is one of the most popular standards for general purpose distributed computing i.e, computing which is split and synchronized over multiple computers.
 MPI programs